Dire Dawa: Foundation (1902–1936)

-1936–1941: Italian occupation
+Italian occupation (1936–1941)

 On 9 May 1936 Dire Dawa was occupied by Italian troops coming from Harar, after Somali troops from Djibouti had prevented looting during the period of interregnum.
 Badoglio and Graziani celebrated their meeting on the railway station of Dire Dawa.
 The Italians constructed several new buildings in Dire Dawa, especially for the administration and the Fascist party.
 They also improved the roads and enlarged the airport so that their military planes could take off from there to bomb the patriot forces in the Gara Mulleta.
 As for other towns, the Italians conceived a "piano regolatore" for the construction of an Italian town in Dire Dawa.
 However, their occupation ended before they could complete these plans.

 During the Italian invasion, Mussolini ordered that Addis Ababa and Dire Dawa be spared air attacks (which included the use of chemical weapons such as mustard gas) and other destruction as a response to the demands of the United States and certain European countries for the safety of their citizens.
 The Italian army entered the country from the colonies of Eritrea in the north and Somalia in the southeast.
 Following all major engagements of the war, Dire Dawa was the location of the meeting of the two Italian forces.
 General Graziani's units, advancing from Harar, reached the city's barbed-wire fence on 6 May 1936, the day after the occupation of Addis Ababa and Emperor Haile Selassie's flight along the railroad to Djibouti and Palestine.
 They were met by two French armed cars: the railway remained under French administration and they had remained to protect French interests.
 The next day, the first train under Italian control left Addis Ababa: it brought Italy's 46th Infantry Regiment and finally closed the pincers of the two Italian invasion forces.
-The occupation of the town was more or less a formality, although resistance fighters known as Arbegnoch ("Patriots") continued to operate throughout the conflict.
+The occupation of the town was more or less a formality, although the antifascist resistance called the Arbegnoch "Patriots" continued to operate throughout the conflict.
 It was officially known by its Italian spelling Dire Daua during the occupation.